Case Closed: Captured in Her Eyes: Plot

 Someone has been stalking Ran in the hospital's courtyard and inside her hospital room, leading Conan to inform Kogoro that she may have seen the culprit, which makes her a possible target.

 The next day, the Detective Boys stays with Ran, acting as bodyguards.
 Ai remarks that it may be better if Ran’s memory wouldn't return and that she wished she lost hers too.
 It can be noted that she reveals feelings for Conan, only to put it off as a joke.
 While at her house, Ran states she is nostalgic when she sees Shinichi’s picture.
 The Detective Boys, not knowing Conan is Shinichi, criticizes Shinichi for being insensitive for not returning to visit Ran.
 Conan is visibly upset and angry about the situation.
 That same night, Ran asks Conan about Shinichi.

 The following day, Ran, Eri, and Conan are waiting at the subway station to go shopping when suddenly, the culprit pushes Ran off onto the rails, only for Conan to save her life.

-Conan is shown deeply investigating the people related to Jinno, which leads him to finally realize who the culprit is.
+Conan investigates the people related to Jinno, which leads him to finally realize who the culprit is.
 A major breakthrough, however, is that Jinno cut the doctor who was operating on a patient who suffered from a heart attack.
 This apparently caused the patient's death.